wacncontent/CustomizeTool/removeCommentOutput2/articles/billing-subscription-transfer.md

 - Want to move your Azure subscription from one directory to another?
 - Have Azure and Office 365 in different tenants and want to consolidate?

 If your account is in the US, you can now do this easily in the Windows Azure Account Center- for Pay-As-You-Go subscriptions.
-We’ve added the ability to transfer your subscription to another user.
+We've added the ability to transfer your subscription to another user.
 In other words, you can now change the account admin on any Pay-As-You-Go subscription that you own.

 ## How to transfer an Azure subscription